-Onboard Celebrity Eclipse, your journey becomes a destination in itself but with many benefits as cruising allows you to explore the Caribbean in comfort and luxury and is one, if not the, most relaxing way to travel.
+Why not experience a cruise to the Caribbean onboard the Celebrity Eclipse where your journey becomes a destination in itself but with many benefits.
+Cruising allows you to explore the Caribbean in comfort and luxury and is one, if not the, most relaxing way to travel.

 Whether you choose to treat yourself to an indulgent treatment at the world-renowned Canyon Ranch SpaClub, or get competitive with some games at the Lawn Club (with their very own half acre of real grass), there’s luxury on every level onboard Celebrity Eclipse.